machinable/documentation/docs/projects/collections.md

 ### Create a new Collection

-Collections are created when data is created.
+To create a new Collection, navigate to your Project's Collections page.
+We will create a dogs collection in our Pet Demo project.

 ![new collection](/images/new_collection.png "New Collection")

-To create a new Collection, POST a JSON object to the collections endpoint you would like to create:
+Collections are created when data is first created, so POST a JSON object to the collections endpoint you would like to create:

 {!querying_data/queries/create.md!}